 Our analysis focused on the whole-brain pattern of anthropometric and physiological system effects in the brain.
 Therefore the distribution of voxel coefficients across the entire brain was used as our key measure of interest, rather than focusing on specific clusters of regions.
-Similar to previous reports (Gianaros et al. in press; Verstynen et al. 2012), there was a predominantly negative Adiposity-FA association across the white matter voxels, after controlling for age, sex and education.
-This effect is expressed as a leftward shift in distribution of correlations across all white matter voxels, compared to the expectations of chance generated using the bootstrap test (Figure 1a).
-As a measure of this global effect, we computed the percentage of significant (p < p0.025) positive and negative voxels (Table 2).
-Consistent with previous observations (Mueller et al. 2011; Stanek et al. 2011; Xu et al. 2011; Gianaros et al. in press; Verstynen et al. 2012; Yau et al. 2012), we found more voxels with significant negative Adiposity-FA correlations than would be expected by chance (1,925 voxels versus 1,832 upper bound expected from the randomized simulations).
+Similar to previous reports (Gianaros et al., in press; Verstynen et al., 2012), there was a predominantly negative Adiposity-FA association across the white matter voxels, after controlling for age, sex and education.
+This effect is expressed as a leftward shift in distribution of correlations across all white matter voxels, compared to the expectations of chance generated using the bootstrap test (Fig. 1a).
+As a measure of this global effect, we computed the percentage of significant (p < 0.025) positive and negative voxels (Table 2).
+Consistent with previous observations (Gianaros et al., in press; Mueller et al., 2011; Stanek et al., 2011; Verstynen et al., 2012; Xu et al., 2011; Yau et al., 2012), we found more voxels with significant negative Adiposity-FA correlations than would be expected by chance (1925 voxels versus 1832 upper bound expected from the randomized simulations).
 Only the radial diffusivity (RD) component of the diffusion signal correlated with differences in the Adiposity variable in these negative voxels (Table 2).
 Interestingly, there were fewer voxels with positive associations than would be predicted by chance, consistent with a global negative shift in FA values with higher levels of adiposity.
 As with the negatively associated voxels, in positively associated voxels only RD was correlated with the Adiposity factor.

-Voxels with significant Adiposity correlations voxels were generally clustered in well-defined, and often, bilateral regions (Figure 2a).
-Of the 48 a priori white matter ROIs tested (see Experimental Procedures), 6 had more significant negative voxels than expected by chance: the genu of the corpus callosum, the left inferior cerebellar peduncle, the left and right superior cerebellar peduncle, and the left and right anterior segments of the corona radiata (Supplementary Table 1).
+Voxels with significant Adiposity correlations were generally clustered in well-defined, and often, bilateral regions (Fig. 2a).
+Of the 48 a priori white matter ROIs tested (see Materials & methods), 6 had more significant negative voxels than expected by chance: the genu of the corpus callosum, the left inferior cerebellar peduncle, the left and right superior cerebellar peduncle, and the left and right anterior segments of the corona radiata (Inline Supplementary Table S1).

-Physiology white matter relationships
+Physiology-white matter relationships

-Unlike Adiposity, the BP latent variable did not show a global shift in the distribution of BP-FA correlations (Figure 1b).
-While the mode of this distribution overlapped zero, we found slightly more positive voxels than expected by chance (1,640 voxels); however, the rate of significant negative voxels fell within the 95% confidence interval of chance (Table 2).
-Within the positive clusters, both the axial and radial components of diffusivity correlated with BP (Table 2).
-These clusters were distributed across white matter voxels, with the largest found bilaterally in the internal and external capsules (Figure 2b).
-Out of 48 ROIs, 19 had more significant positive voxels than expected by chance (based on the 95% confidence interval from random model simulations) (Supplementary Table 1).
+Unlike Adiposity, the BP latent variable did not show a global shift in the distribution of BP-FA correlations (Fig. 1b).
+While the mode of this distribution overlapped zero, we found slightly more positive voxels than expected by chance (1640 voxels); however, the rate of significant